Linda Sun: Indictments

 Both Sun and Hu pleaded not guilty to all counts in the indictment, which include violating and conspiring to violate the Foreign Agents Registration Act, visa fraud, alien smuggling, and money laundering conspiracy.
 Their houses, cars, US$210,000 in cash, and money from various other accounts that Hu allegedly controlled, were seized by prosecutors.
 Sun was released on a US$1.5 million bond, and Hu was released on a US$500,000 bond.
 The two were required to surrender their passports, and ordered not to have any contact with the Chinese consulate.

 Responding to these charges, Hochul stated that her administration fired Sun in March 2023 "the second we discovered some levels of misconduct" and "alerted the authorities."
 In February 2025, additional criminal charges were filed against Sun and Hu in the first superseding indictment.

 In June 2025, a federal grand jury added new charges in the second superseding indictment for a fraudulent scheme that allegedly helped steer lucrative New York State PPE contracts to Chinese companies at the start of the COVID-19 pandemic.

+Trial

+Sun's trial began in November 2025, with Judge Brian Cogan presiding.
+On December 22, 2025, a mistrial was declared due to a hung jury; a juror who gave a media interview after the ruling said the panel had split 10-2 for conviction on all but one charge and 11-1 for conviction on the remaining charge.
+Prosecutors intend to re-try the case.